 The first step to any successful rehabilitation program, detox is the process through which the substance abuse-related chemicals in patients’ systems are expelled in the interest of starting their recovery off with a clean bill of health.
 It’s an essential part of the process that should only be conducted by an experienced professional.
 Those who attempt to self-detox, or make a lazy or hasty choice, run the risk of an unnecessarily arduous withdrawal process which can ultimately discourage them from further rehab altogether.
 The best detox facilities will place a high premium on patient comfort.

-Often considered a less dangerous form of substance abuse, SC marijuana abuse is popular in all regions of the state.
+Often considered a less dangerous form of substance abuse, marijuana abuse is popular in all regions of the state.
 The bulk of South Carolina’s marijuana supply originates in Mexico, and is shipped in through southern states such as Florida and Texas.
-This combined with consistently of Canadian product from Colorado and Illinois, and an increasing domestic cultivation problem have made marijuana the most commonly abused illegal drug in the state.
+This combined with the influx of Canadian product from Colorado and Illinois, and an increasing domestic cultivation problem have made marijuana the most commonly abused illegal drug in the state.
 Many rehab patients cite marijuana as their initial foray into substance abuse, and have reported using it in conjunction with other illicit, more deadly substances.
 The local marijuana trade is controlled by various independent dealers, many of whom cultivate limited runs of higher-potency product right in their own backyards.

-Possibly the most dangerous and widespread illegal drug epidemic facing residents, SC cocaine addiction has managed to infiltrate all regions of the state.
+Possibly the most dangerous and widespread illegal drug epidemic facing residents, cocaine addiction has managed to infiltrate all regions of the state.
 South Carolina’s cocaine supply mainly originates in Mexico, and is funneled through Chicago, Texas, Florida and Georgia.
 Controlling factions of the state’s cocaine trade include various gangs and criminal groups for whom violence and territorialism are common practice.
 Crack and powder addiction have turned many of the state’s urban areas and coastal cities into dangerous and impoverished places.

-During the past decade SC methamphetamine addiction has graduated to epidemic proportions.
+During the past decade methamphetamine addiction in South Carolina has graduated to epidemic proportions.
 Foreign smuggling of Mexican product through Chicago, Florida, Texas, Georgia and various states in the Northeast is only half the problem; the state also houses a widespread domestic market in which limited runs of high-purity product are cooked up in clandestine and unsanitary labs by various independent dealers.
 Though local law enforcement has taken drastic steps in the eradication of methamphetamine, including numerous lab seizures and the banning of ephedrine (a main ingredient of methamphetamine) abuse and distribution remain high.

 Oxycontin, hydrocodone, methadone, and Xanax are the most commonly abused prescription drugs in South Carolina.
-Popular causes of SC prescription drug addiction include doctor shopping, person-to-person and pharmaceutical theft, unregulated Internet sales, and improper use of a legitimate supply.
+Popular causes of prescription drug addiction include doctor shopping, person-to-person and pharmaceutical theft, unregulated Internet sales, and improper use of a legitimate supply.
 The emergence of pain management clinics, in which patients are given prescriptions without any regard for their addiction or medical history, has also greatly contributed to the problem.
-Prescription abuse has forced residents in every region of South Carolina in to rehab.
+Prescription abuse has forced residents in every region of South Carolina into rehab.

-Cocaine and methamphetamine continue to be the dominant drugs in the South Carolina underworld, and the leading causes of SC drug and alcohol rehab.
+Cocaine and methamphetamine continue to be the dominant drugs in the South Carolina underworld, and the leading causes of local drug and alcohol rehab enrollments.
 Heroin is making a modest showing, but still presents a threat to a portion of South Carolina’s urban population.
 Oxycontin and other diverted prescriptions are also becoming an increasingly large threat.
 Without a clearly defined approach to the eradication of substance abuse and addiction, the residents of South Carolina remain vulnerable to the fall-out of the state’s illegal drug market.